 But beam weapons aren't the only way to deal with missiles.
 There's also countermissiles, which have their own benefits and drawbacks, which I will discuss at length next time.

 4 It's possible to build smaller gauss cannons, but you trade off accuracy.
 A 3 HS gauss cannon has 50% of the accuracy of a full-size gauss cannon, for instance.
-To a first approximation, this drops out and can be ignored, although it can be important in more detailed analysis.
+With changes in 2.2+, this should be avoided. ⇑

-8 There's one other problem, which is that weapons shooting in area defense suffer the 1% failure rate that offensive beam weapons do, and that beams shooting in point defense appear to be immune from.
-This looks to be a recent update.
+8 Pre-2.2, there was one other problem, which is that weapons shooting in area defense suffer the 1% failure rate that offensive beam weapons do, and that beams shooting in point defense appear to be immune from.
+This has changed since. ⇑

 Comments